baconjs/bacon.js/README.md

 function is called only after the last listener has been removed.
 The subscribe-unsubscribe cycle may of course be repeated indefinitely, so prepare for multiple calls to the subscribe function.

+A note about the `new Bacon.Next(..)` constructor: You can use it like

+    new Bacon.Next("value")

+But the canonical way would be

+    new Bacon.Next(function() { return "value") })

+The former version is safe only when you know that the actual value in the stream is not a function.

+The idea in using a function instead of a plain value is that the internals on Bacon.js take advantage of lazy evaluation by deferring the evaluations of values created by `map`, `combine`.

 Common methods in EventStreams and Properties
 ---------------------------------------------